dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 * invite your friends!

 ???
-* together with cs98 and dali
+* together with cs98 and dali and others
 * 500+ people
 * not presentations (science fair style)